Back to Search Results

-As primarily a quantitative researcher, Dr. Artino has been the principal or associate investigator on several funded research projects totaling more than $8 million ($3.4 million in the last 5 years alone).
+As primarily a quantitative researcher, Dr. Artino has been the principal, associate, or collaborating investigator on several funded research projects totaling more than $5.4 million.
 As a scholar in medical and health professions education, he has published 200 scientific journal articles and book chapters.
 His most highly cited works are a blend of research and education articles on topics ranging from analyzing and interpreting Likert-type data, understanding academic motivation and self-regulated learning among medical students and practicing physicians, measuring long-term physician outcomes, and developing questionnaires for educational research.
 Moreover, he has given research presentations and workshops at national and international meetings, including annual meetings of the Association of American Medical Colleges, Accreditation Council for Graduate Medical Education, Association for Medical Education in Europe, American Educational Research Association, and Association of Program Directors in Internal Medicine, among many others.
 Taken together, he has conducted more than 150 invited talks, research presentations, and conference workshops on teaching, learning, and assessment for faculty and students from around the globe.

 Dr. Artino’s programs of research focus on two interrelated goals: scientific understanding of teaching, learning, and assessment processes, and the development of practical applications to improve medical and health professions education.
 Thus, his research is guided by the principle that theory and research should work in synergy with educational practice, with each informing and improving the other.
 To this end, he employs social-cognitive views of motivation, emotion, and behavior to better understand how medical trainees learn across the educational continuum.
 Such an understanding is critical to the development of individualized instruction and feedback for trainees.